rifset/katla-with-information-theory/README.md

 ## Unique Letters

 Words containing more unique letters should be better than words with duplicated letters in them.
-The idea is simple, more unique letters mean more information I could get from each guess’ feedback.
-There are a plethora of words to use as the first guess such as KAGET, LOBAK, MANDI, etc. Yet, with this approach, I could not decide what specific word is the optimal first guess.
+The idea is simple, the more unique letters submitted, the more information you could get from each guesses’ feedback.
+There is a plethora of words to use as the first guess such as KAGET, LOBAK, MANDI, etc. Yet, with this approach, I could not decide what specific word is the optimal first guess.

 ## Most Frequent Letters

-After a quick research, I found that the letters A, N, and E are the most frequent letters in the Indonesian language.
+After a quick research, I found that the letters A, N, and E are the most frequent letters in the Bahasa Indonesia.
 You can view the full distribution [here](https://www.sttmedia.com/characterfrequency-indonesian), and this is the top 10 most frequent letters:

 | Letter | Frequency |
 | --- | --- |